johnroutledge/milestone-project-4/readme/deployment/DEPLOYMENT.md

 1. Navigate to the AWS management console, search for 'IAM' and open it.
 2. Select 'Groups' from the menu, click 'create new group' giving it a relevant name.
-3. Select 'Policies'from the menu and then 'create policy'.
+3. Select 'Policies' from the menu and then 'create policy'.
 4. Select the JSON tab and click the 'import managed policy'.
 5. Search for and import 'Amazon S3 Full Access'.
 6. Copy your ARN and place it in the code as shown below;